Published 10 August 2018 in Surveys

 Rather, the level of income and education are strong defining factors.

-Among the French who say they have traveled to a developing country in the last ten years, we find:
+Among the French who say they have travelled to a developing country in the last ten years, we find:

-9% of French non-graduates against 37% of French holders with a bac + 5 (minimum),
+– 9% of French non-graduates compared to 37% of French Bac + 5 (university) graduates (minimum),

 This data comes from our survey conducted by the YouGov Institute and piloted by the research team at University College London and Birmingham University as part of the project Aid Attitudes Tracker which measures the evolution of opinions and behaviors on issues of international solidarity in four countries.